 Preparing for your Procedure

-Based on their years of caring for patients with cancer, our staff at Northern Westchester Hospital has developed this information to help you prepare for your surgical procedure.
+Based on their years of caring for patients with cancer, our staff at Northern Westchester Hospital and The Breast Institute have developed this information to help you prepare for your surgical procedure.

 Please review the information below.
 Many of our patients find this information helpful to increase comfort level with the upcoming surgery and to help better prepare.
 Please remember, each procedure is unique.
 Please be sure to review the details of your upcoming procedure with your doctor.
 Also, make a list of questions to ask your doctor.